donnemartin/dev-setup/README.md

   <br/>
 </p>

-First thing you should do on any OS is to update the system.
 Run the `osxprep.sh` script after you've [cloned the repo](#clone-the-repo):

     $ ./osxprep.sh

-Or without cloning:

-    $ curl -O https://raw.githubusercontent.com/donnemartin/dev-setup/master/osxprep.sh && ./osxprep.sh

-This will first install all updates.
+`osxprep.sh` will first install all updates.
 If a restart is required, simply run the script again.
-Once all updates are installed, the script will then [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools).
+Once all updates are installed, `osxprep.sh` will then [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools).

 If you want to go the manual route, you can also install all updates by running "App Store", selecting the "Updates" icon, then updating both the OS and installed apps.

 #### Install Xcode Command Line Tools

 An important dependency before many tools such as Homebrew can work is the **Command Line Tools for Xcode**.
 These include compilers like gcc that will allow you to build from source.
-Git is also included.

-Now, Xcode weighs something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
-Good news is Apple provides a way to install only the Command Line Tools, without Xcode.

 If you are running **OS X 10.9 Mavericks or later**, then you can install the Xcode Command Line Tools directly from the command line with: